 - Costs related to social scientific research experiments

 The following tuition information is subject to change by the University of Wisconsin Board of Regents.
-Current approximate figures for full-time graduate students (10 or more credits) in the spring of 2016 are:
+Current approximate figures for full-time graduate students (10 or more credits) in the fall of 2019 are:

 Students who are jointly classified as graduate/professional students may be subject to a combined fee/tuition schedule.
-Graduate students must register for at least 10 graduate-level credits each semester they are enrolled.
-Registration for one graduate-level credit is allowed during summer sessions.
+Graduate students must register for at least 10 graduate-level credits each semester they are enrolled until they reach dissertator status at which point they must register for exactly three credits.
 Minnesota residents who are certified by the Minnesota Higher Education Coordinating Board to attend UW-Madison under the Minnesota-Wisconsin Reciprocity Agreement will be assessed instructional fees comparable to those in effect at the University of Minnesota (Twin Cities), plus the segregated fees assessed to all UW-Madison students.
-For details on the Minnesota agreement or for summer fees, consult the Registrar’s Fee Schedule or call 608-262-2367.
+For details on the Minnesota agreement or for summer fees, consult the Bursar’s Office or call 608-262-3611.